Explore Courses

 How Are GRE Results Calculated?

 Understanding how GRE results are calculated is essential for interpreting your scores.
-Let’s break down the different components of your score:
+Many students also wonder about the GRE results time, which will help to actualize GRE Score validity, but before that, it’s important to know how scoring works.
+Let’s break down the different components of your GRE exam results:

 General Test Scoring